sapfluxnet/sapfluxnetr/cran-comments.md

 There were no ERRORs or WARNINGs
 There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Victor Granda <victorgrandagarcia@gmail.com>'

+New submission

+Possibly mis-spelled words in DESCRIPTION:
+  SAPFLUXNET (2:21, 10:55)

 * This is a new release.
-* License file is the standard MIT license text with the copyright holder added *
+* SAPFLUXNET is not mis-spelled, is the name of the project.